cirosantilli/linux-cheat/fs.md

 #Filesystem

-Determines how data will get stored in the hard disk
+Determines how data will be efficiently stored in the hard disk in a linear manner.

+Very complex design, which must consider:

+- how to store tree structures like directories?
+- how to find things efficiently?
+- if power goes down, will the user lose all data?

 ext2, ext3 and ext4 are the ones mainly used in Linux today.